Undercook1799/urban-doodle-blog/README.md

 ###### Disclaimer: Personal views and is just a journal.
 Calm down.

 1. file named "index.html" is the main index page for all the journals published

+To Do:
+- Fix back to Index on articles